ansharma03/Senior-Design-Mini-Project/README.md

 # Senior-Design-Mini-Project

 **Before Starting**:
-After downloading the project, please run the command **cd ios/ && pod install** inside the Project folder on the terminal.
+After downloading the project, please run the command **npm audit fix ==> cd ios ==> pod install** inside the Project folder on the terminal.
 This will install all necessary pods and modules of this projects.

 Anika Sharma: